motedon/vuzinski.me/content/index.md

 **With tags, click a tag to see posts related to the tag's description**

 #shorts
-compressing comedy, imagination, wisdom, memories.
+compressing comedy, imagination, weirdness, wisdom, memories.

 #people
 People who have had **good** or/and **bad** influence.
 Can include(but not limited to) historical figures, fictional characters and people who **this** unfortunate life has interacted with **IRL**.